 There are a range of books and booklets that address issues surrounding drug and alcohol use.
 These include everything from how to talk to your children about recreational drugs to alcohol guidelines and how to cope with a drinking problem.

 Another helpful resource is the State Library of NSW Drug Info website.

 Everything you need to research your ancestry including books, local newspapers, shipping records, nation-wide data from Births, Deaths and Marriages, convict records and much more.
 Find out more about the Family History collection.

 There are also Family History Volunteers who can help with your research, while the Hornsby Ku-ring-gai Family History Society meets six times a year at Hornsby Library.
 Phone 9847 2843 for details of the next meeting.

 Large-print books for children and adults are available in all libraries, including fiction, non-fiction and biographies.

-Hornsby Library has a vast array of resources on Hornsby Shire and the surrounding region including books, photos, newspapers, maps, plans, Council reports and archival material.
+Hornsby Library has a vast array of local study resources on Hornsby Shire and the surrounding region including books, photos, newspapers, maps, plans, Council reports and archival material.
 There is also an online Street and Place Name Database you can search.